 3. Odd Sounds Coming From Your Boiler

 Probably one of the most obvious of all boiler issues is when your boiler starts to make unusual noises, for instance, gurgling or banging.
 It’s very likely that air is caught inside of the system is the problem, however, it could possibly additionally be because of low water pressure.
 However, the situation might also be even more serious, such as your boiler nearing the end of its lifespan and you need a brand-new boiler installed.

 4. Pilot Light Is Not Lit

 The remedy for an unlit pilot light is very easy, simply relight it.
-However, right before doing that you ought to take a look at your system to determine if there is a more severe problem primarily.
+However, right before doing that you ought to have a look at your system to identify if there is a more severe problem first.
 Issues you might discover include:

 - A close by draught putting out the light.

-- Build up in close proximity to or around the pilotlight that extinguishes it.
+- Build up in close proximity to or around the pilotlight that puts it out.

-- The source of the gas might be obstructed by a thermocouple that is broken.
+- The supply of the gas may be obstructed by a thermocouple that is broken.

 If you do see anything that you think may be an issue then you ought to call your local boiler technician to check out and if required deal with even before you make an attempt to relight the pilot light.